-- The mechanism for confirming that the subjects have received the IMP, and it has not been delivered to someone else - Whether the medicine needs to be signed for and sent by courier or recorded delivery - Whether there needs to be a follow-up call to the subject - Adherence to taking medication should be emphasised.
+1. The should be a mechanism for confirming that the subjects

+- have received the IMP, and it has not been delivered to someone else - 2.
+Confirm whether the medicine needs to be signed for and sent by courier or recorded delivery - 3.
+Whether there needs to be a follow-up call to the subject - 4.
+Adherence to taking medication should be emphasized.
 Reminder through phone calls or any other methods, is encouraged to ensure adherence and ensure that participant are taking the right dose and at the right time.